Systemic lupus erythematosusLupus

 - Kidney damage

 Belimumab (Benlysta) is a monoclonal antibody drug that is used along with standard lupus drug treatments such as corticosteroids, antimalarials, immunosuppressants, and NSAIDs.
-Approved in 2011, belimumab is the first new lupus drug in over 50 years and was the first drug developed specifically for treating lupus.
 The drug works by targeting and reducing the abnormal B cells that are thought to play a role in lupus.